top of page

 -

-May I use college credit hours and how do I count them?You may use college course credit hours toward the continuing education requirements, but Board approval will be made on a case-by-case basis.
-You will need to submit the course transcript with number of credits and course content description for our Board to review prior to approval.
+Would college credit be accepted and how are they calculated for CEHs?Applicants may use college course credit hours toward the continuing education requirements.
+However, Board approval will be made on a case-by-case basis.
+Applicants will need to submit the official transcript with number of credits and course content description and presenter(s) for our Board to review prior to approval.
+Generally, one college course credit = 10 CEHs.

 -